GenericMappingTools/gmt/doc/rst/source/gmtwhich.rst

 (4) in $GMT_CACHEDIR (if defined).
 If
 found we print the full path name to the file, just the directory (see **-D**), or a confirmation (see **-C**).
 The $GMT_USERDIR and
-$GMT_DATADIR environment variables can be colon-separated list of directories, and we search recursively down any directory that ends with / (i.e., /export/data is a single directory whereas /export/data/ will be searched recursively.)
+$GMT_DATADIR environment variables can be comma-separated list of directories, and we search recursively down any directory that ends with / (i.e., /export/data is a single directory whereas /export/data/ will be searched recursively.)